Gabya06/PromotedPost/README.md

 data['promo_pred_1'] = logreg.predict(X)
 ```

-Here we can see that the logistic regression model predicted all class 0:
+Here we can see that the logistic regression model predicted all posts as non-promoted:
 Class 0:    204804

-The below confusion matrics shows that there were 201448 non promoted posts correctly predicted, while 3356 of the promoted posts also were labeled as non-promoted.
+The below confusion matrics shows that there were 201448 non promoted posts correctly predicted, while all of the 3356 promoted posts were incorrectly labeled as non-promoted.

 Confustion Matrix: